apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 Cluster Policies
 ----------------

-Cluster Policies are the way to dynamically apply cluster-wide policies to the DAGs being parsed or tasks being executed.
+Cluster Policies are the way to dynamically apply cluster-wide policies to the Dags being parsed or tasks being executed.
 You can read more about Cluster Policies in :doc:`administration-and-deployment/cluster-policies`.

 Lineage